zenoj/BundlerStudy/README.md

 It detects and writes the bundles to a file in a certain form, so that we can parse out the important parts more easily later on.

 ## BundleStats
-BundleStats/runWebpackAnalysis.js analyses all files in a directory to find identified webpack bundles and parses out the important parts to write a report about it.
+BundleStats/runWebpackAnalysis.js analyses webpack bundles and tries to extract the included CommonJS modules and outputs a report about it.
+In this step it also
 This report can be used for further processing.

 ## Sourcemaps